tonymushah/mangadex-api/README.md

   Enable the usage of the `< 5.9.0` login system in the SDK.
 Please visit the [Mangadex Discord](https://discord.com/invite/mangadex)  for more details

-- `legacy-account` *Deprecated*

-  Enable the usage of the `< 5.9.0` account management system in the SDK.
-Please visit the [Mangadex Discord](https://discord.com/invite/mangadex) for more details

 - `utils`

   Enable the usage of the `MangaDexClient::download()`.
 Allows you to download chapters or covers image without tears and long code.